Baháʼí Faith in Europe

-The Baháʼí Faith was discussed in the writings of various Europeans during the lifetime of its founder, Baháʼu'lláh.
+The Baháʼí Faith was discussed in the writings of various Western intellectuals and scholars during the lifetime of Baháʼu'lláh.
 His son and successor, ʻAbdu'l-Bahá, travelled to France and Great Britain and gave talks to audiences there.
 There is a Baháʼí House of Worship in Langenhain, Germany, which was completed in 1964.
 The Association of Religion Data Archives reported national Baháʼí populations ranging from hundreds to over 35,000 in 2005.
 The European Union and several European countries have condemned the persecution of Baháʼís in Iran.

 Earliest connections

 The Baháʼí Faith originated in Asia, in Iran (Persia) and before there were any Baháʼís in Europe, the first newspaper reference to the religious movement began with coverage of the Báb which occurred in The Times on 1 November 1845, only a little over a year after the Báb first started his mission.
 Similarly the Russian Empire took a notice of events.
 The religion had strong connections with Azerbaijan during the Russian rule in Azerbaijan.
 Among the most notable facts is a woman of Azerbaijani background who would play a central role in the religion of the Báb, viewed by Bahá´ís as the direct predecessor of the Baháʼí Faith – she would be later named Tahirih, though her story would be in the context of Persia.
 She was among the Letters of the Living of the Báb.

 In 1847, the Russian ambassador to Tehran, Prince Dimitri Ivanovich Dolgorukov became aware of the claims of the Báb and seeing the fleeing of Bábís across the border requested that the Báb, then imprisoned at Maku, be moved elsewhere; he also condemned the massacres of Iranian religionists.
 Dolgorukov wrote some memoirs later in life but much of it has been shown to be a forgery.
 But his dispatches show that he was afraid of the movement spreading into the Caucasus.

 In 1852, after a failed assassination attempt against the Shah of Persia for which the entire Bábí community was blamed, many Bábís, including Baháʼu'lláh, who had no role in the attempt and later severely condemned it, were arrested in a sweep.
-News coverage of the events reached beyond London and Pairs to Dutch newspapers.
+News coverage of the events reached beyond London and Paris to Dutch newspapers.
 When Baháʼu'lláh was jailed by the Shah, his family went to Mírzá Majid Ahi who was married to a sister of Baháʼu'lláh, and was working as the secretary to the Russian Legation in Tehran.
 Baháʼu'lláh's family asked Mírzá Majid to go to Dolgorukov and ask him to intercede on behalf of Baháʼu'lláh, and Dolgorukov agreed however this assistance was short lived.
 In addition, Baháʼu'lláh refused the offer of exile in Russia.
 Similarly the British consul-general of Baghdad offered him British citizenship and offered to arrange for a residence for him in India or any place he wished.
 Baháʼu'lláh refused the offer.